Optimal and robust error filtration for quantum information processing: Error filtration from universal unitary gates

 \section{Error filtration from universal unitary gates}

-In this section, we define an error-free encoding unitary $ U $ (see Fig.~\ref{circuit}) to encode the signal qubit with the support of $n$ auxiliary qubits initially prepared in $\ket{0}$.
+In this Section, we consider an error-free unitary $ U $ (see Fig.~\ref{circuit}) to encode the signal qubit with the support of $n$ auxiliary qubits initially prepared in $\ket{0}$.
 All the $N=n+1$ qubits are sent through a memoryless noisy channel $\mathcal{E}$ as described in Sec.~\ref{subsec:noise}.